Investors look to ECB for support after bond shakeout

 However by Friday benchmark 10-year German sovereign debt had snapped a 9 day losing streak with its yield falling 7 basis points after rising nearly 0.80 percent on Thursday.
 Bond prices rise when their yields fall.

-“I wouldn’t bet a single euro on the ECB tapering its programme,” said Franck Dixmier, Chief Investment Officer of Allianz Global Investors’ 171 billion euro European fixed income business.
+“I wouldn’t bet a single euro on the ECB tapering its program,” said Franck Dixmier, Chief Investment Officer of Allianz Global Investors’ 171 billion euro European fixed income business.

 “Draghi was quite clear in his last press conference that what really matters is looking beyond headline numbers and assessing genuine medium to long term economic developments.
 The ECB is far from achieving its ultimate objectives of real price stability and inflation of around 2 percent.”